 Bluestone State Park Tent Area Campground

-At this campsite, reservations are accepted between Memorial Day and Labor Day.
-After this time, the campsite becomes first-come, first-served.
-This occurs between mid-April and Memorial Day and lasts from after Labor Day until October 31st, when the park closes its campsites.
+At this campground, reservations are accepted between Memorial Day and Labor Day.
+After the reservation window closes, the campground becomes first-come, first-served facility between mid-April and Memorial Day and again from Labor Day until October 31st, when the park closes its campgrounds for the season.

 Seasonal activities in Bluestone State Park

-Bluestone State Park offers an outdoor swimming pool that guests staying at the lake can partake in.
-It is open from Memorial Day to Labor Day, on Wednesdays through Sundays.
+Bluestone State Park has an outdoor swimming pool for campground guests and day visitors.
+The pool is open from Memorial Day to Labor Day on Wednesdays through Sundays.
 There are seasonal closures, as well as days during the summer where the pool is closed, so you should check with the park before coming if you're interested in swimming.
-If you are staying in the cabins rather than the campground, you can also enjoy the indoor pool facilities at Pipestem Resort State Park.
+If you are staying in the cabins rather than the campground, you can also enjoy the indoor pool facilities at Pipestem State Park.

-You'll find plenty of opportunities for picnicking throughout the year at Bluestone State Park.
-Each of the cabins has cook out amenities, including a grill and picnic tables.
+You'll find plenty of opportunities for picnicking throughout the year at Bluestone State Park, although the fall presents the most vivid picnicking scenery.
+Each of the cabins has cookout amenities, including a grill and picnic tables.
 At the four campgrounds located around the park, you'll also find room to enjoy a family picnic.
-When hiking, be sure to pack a meal or snacks and enjoy scenic overlooks, such as of the waterfalls and lake.
+When hiking, be sure to pack a meal or snacks and enjoy scenic overlooks, such as waterfalls and lakes.
 If you're lucky, you'll get to see some of the native wildlife while you're picnicking.